Ahiknsr/offline-http-traffic-uploader/skipfish/README.txt

 Usage:

-Change the DATABASE and USER in create_table.py and skipfish_uploader.py to your database name and user name
+Change the DATABASE and USER in config.txt according to the values used above

 1) Create a table in database by using